dcernst/dcernst.github.io/teaching/mat431f21/homework.md

 The following assignments are due at the beginning of the indicated class meeting.
 However, most assignments will be collected at the end of the class meeting.
 I reserve the right to modify the assignment if the need arises.
 These exercises will form the basis of the student-led presentations.
 During class, you are encouraged to annotate your homework, but **you are required to use a different color than what you used to complete your homework**.

 - **Homework 1:** Read the [syllabus]({{site.baseurl}}/teaching/mat431f21/syllabus/) and write down 5 important items. *Note:*  All of the exam dates only count as a single item.
 (Due Wednesday, August 25)
-- **Homework 2:** Create a free [Discord](http://discord.com) account, accept the invite to our Discord server, and post something about yourself in the #introductions channel.
+- **Homework 2:** Create a free [Discord](http://discord.com) account, accept the invite to our Discord server (see welcome message in email), and post something about yourself in the #introductions channel.
 (Due Wednesday, August 25)
 - **Homework 3:** Read the [Preface]({{site.baseurl}}/teaching/mat431f21/Preface.pdf) and [Introduction]({{site.baseurl}}/teaching/mat431f21/Introduction.pdf).
 In addition, complete ???.
 (Due Wednesday, August 25)

 <!-- - **Homework 4:** Quickly skim Appendices A, B, and C. In addition, complete 2.16-2.22, 2.24, 2.25, 2.28, 2.30 in [Chapter 2: Preliminaries]({{site.baseurl}}/teaching/mat431f21/Preliminaries.pdf).
 (Due Friday, January 15)